-FURTHER down still, where the roadway cuts through the fortification wall upon the site of the old Palace Gate, is the Dominion Arsenal, where a large portion of the ammunition required for the use of the Canadian military forces is manufactured.
+FURTHER down still, where the roadway cuts through the fortification wall upon the site of old Palace Gate is the Quebec Cartridge Factory, where a large portion of the ammunition required for the use of the Canadian military forces is manufactured.
 The establishment is located in the old Artillery Barracks of the British era, which overlooks the hill ascending to Palace Gate, one of the objective points of Arnold's attack in 1775.